After months in space, astronauts return to the changed world

-CAPE CANAVERAL, FLA. – Two NASA astronauts said Friday they hope it will be difficult to return to such a dramatically changed world next week, after more than half a year on the International Space Station.
+CAPE CANAVERAL, Florida (AP) – Two NASA astronauts said on Friday they hope it will be difficult to return to such a dramatically changed world next week, after more than half a year on the International Space Station.

 Andrew Morgan said the crew has tried to keep abreast of news of the pandemic.
 But it is difficult to understand what is really happening and what to expect, he noted, when his nine-month mission ends next Friday.